MrYsLab/python_banyan/docs/one_gpio_demos.md

 i2c converter.

-The digital and analog tabs will display a timestamp for the last change to an enabled pin, as well as the pin's value:
+The digital and analog tabs will display a timestamp for the last change to an enabled pin, and the pin's value:

 <img align="center" src="../images/web_digital_input.png">